lucasjgordon/SlackForm/README.md

 slackform.inviteUser(typeformEntry).then(function (data) {});
 ````

-This method returns "success" or "error".
+This method returns data.success or data.error.

 ##Example